ARTbio/startbio/docs/R-IOC/r09_viz_ggplot2.md

 (`plot()`, `hist()`, `boxplot()`, *etc.*).
 Read more about these functions in the [chapters 11 and 12](https://bookdown.org/ndphillips/YaRrr/plotting1.html) of Philips’ book.

-In this tutorial, we will introduct the <code>[ggplot2](https://ggplot2.tidyverse.org/index.html)</code> package to make more flexible and beautiful plots.
+In this tutorial, we will introduce the <code>[ggplot2](https://ggplot2.tidyverse.org/index.html)</code> package to make more flexible and beautiful plots.

 ## The Compositions of A ggplot